Complex and Adaptive Dynamical Systems: A Primer: Further Reading

-A nice review of the Kuramoto model, together with historical annotations has been published by Strogatz (2000).
-Some of the material discussed in this chapter requires a certain background in theoretical neuroscience, see e.g.\ Dayan (2001).
+A nice review of the Kuramoto model, together with historical annotations, has been published by Strogatz (2000), for a textbook containing many examples of synchronization see Pikovsky {\it et al.} (2003).
+Some of the material discussed in this chapter requires a certain background in theoretical neuroscience, see e.g.\ Dayan and Abbott (2001).

-We recommend to the interested reader to take a glance at some of the original research literature, such as the exact solution of the Kuramoto (1984) model, the Terman and Wang (1995) relaxation oscillators, the concept of fast threshold synchronization (Somers, 1993), the temporal correlation hypothesis for cortical networks (Malsburg \& Schneider, 1886), and its experimental studies (Gray {\it et al.}, 1989), the LEGION network (Terman \& Wang, 1995), the physics of synchronized clapping (N\'eda {\it et al.}, 2000) and synchronization phenomena within the SIRS model of epidemics (He, 2003).
+We recommend that the interested reader takes a look at some of the original research literature, such as the exact solution of the Kuramoto (1984) model, the \hbox{Terman} and Wang (1995) relaxation oscillators, the concept of fast threshold synchronization (Somers and Kopell, 1993), the temporal correlation hypothesis for cortical networks (von der Malsburg and Schneider, 1886), and its experimental studies (Gray et al., 1989), the LEGION network (Terman and Wang, 1995), the physics of synchronized clapping (N\'eda et al., 2000a, b) and synchronization phenomena within the SIRS model of epidemics (He and Stone, 2003).
+For an introductory-type article on synchronization with delays see (D'Huys et al, 2008).